Kilian672/Fitting-Tool/README.md

 This class also calculates the mean square error between the model and the data, but takes into account the possible occurrence of parameter changes, i.e. so-called "interventions".
 The number of possible interventions must be defined by the user beforehand.

 ## FigureCanvas.py ##
 This script contains two classes whose objects are used in the script "fitting_tool_new.py" to draw the data on a matplotlib based canvas so that it can be displayed to the user.

+## thread_handling_classes.py ##
+This script contains two classes that are used to create an additional thread (besides the main tread) that controls the elaborate calculations necessary to fit the model parameters to the data.